Career Guide

 To become a game warden in New Hampshire, applicants must meet the New Hampshire Fish and Game Department baseline standards:

-New Hampshire conservation officers conduct search-and-rescue operations in the White Mountains.
-New Hampshire wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+New Hampshire wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the New Hampshire Fish and Game Department, Law Enforcement Division.
+The demands of White Mountains search-and-rescue response combined with inland trout and lake enforcement shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — high school diploma + 2 years college or military — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the New Hampshire Fish and Game Department, Law Enforcement Division for the official, current requirements before applying.